-Applying for a Certificate of Public Convenience might be quite overwhelming, especially when you have no idea what it is and where to start.
-We’ll be able to help you out in this process by letting you know what a Certificate of Public Convenience is, what the requirements are, and how you’ll be able to gather it.
+Applying for a Certificate of Public Convenience might be overwhelming, especially when you don’t know what it is and where to start.
+We’ll be able to help you in this process by letting you know what a Certificate of Public Convenience is, what the requirements are, and how you’ll be able to gather it.

-A Certificate of Public Convenience, also known as “CPC” is a franchise that grants permission to operate in certain public activities.
-It’s also considered an asset that can be transferred to another person or an entity in case you decide to sell it and move on from the business.
+A Certificate of Public Convenience, or “CPC” is a franchise that grants permission to operate in certain public activities.
+It’s also considered an asset that can be transferred to another person or entity if you decide to sell it and move on from the business.

 There are different types of CPCs, and every class has its purpose and limitations.
-Some examples of it are for Truck-For-Hire, School Service, Shuttle Service, Cooperatives, and Corporation.
+Some examples are Truck-for-hire, School Service, Shuttle Service, Cooperatives, and Corporations.

-What are the trucking requirements you need to apply for a Certificate of Public Convenience for a Truck-For-Hire?
+What trucking requirements do you need to apply for a Certificate of Public Convenience for a Truck-For-Hire?

-To help you go through with the things you’ll be needing.
-You’ll first have to make sure that you’re qualified to apply for a Certificate of Public Convenience, and you have the necessary trucking requirements before you proceed with the application.
+To help you go through the things you’ll need.
+You’ll first have to make sure that you’re qualified to apply for a Certificate of Public Convenience and that you have the necessary trucking requirements before you proceed with the application.

 For individual applicants, the person applying for this certificate must be a Filipino citizen.
-In case you’re applying for a corporation, then the ownership of the corporation’s capital should be at least 60% owned by Filipinos.
+If you’re applying for a corporation, then the ownership of the corporation’s capital should be at least 60% owned by Filipinos.